 RENEE MONTAGNE, HOST:

-To think through the choices, we called Michele Krebs.
+To think through the choices, we called Michelle Krebs.
 She's the senior analyst for the auto information site Edmunds.com, and she joined us from Detroit.
+Good morning.

 KREBS: Well, absolutely, cash can be king.
 Cash makes a deal very simple.
-You negotiate the price of the car and you write a check and it takes away all of the other things that are negotiated at a dealership.
-But in some instances you have to look at how you're going to use your money.
-There are a lot of zero percent financing deals.
-If you're of that mindset of, OK, I can do a monthly payment.
-I'm not going to pay any interest.
-I could take that money and either pay off some other bills or invest it somewhere, that may be a better way to go.
+You negotiate the price of the car, and you write a check; and it takes away all of the other things that are negotiated at a dealership.
+But in some instances, you have to look at how you're going to use your money.
+There are a lot of 0 percent financing deals.
+If you're of that mindset of OK, I can do a monthly payment; I'm not going to pay any interest; I could take that money, and either pay off some other bills or invest it somewhere; that may be a better way to go.

-KREBS: Well, certainly it fits some people, but not everybody.
-Leasing has been making a comeback, and if you read the newspapers and look at the television ads, you'll see all kinds of great leasing deals.
+KREBS: Well, certainly, it fits some people - but not everybody.
+Leasing has been making a comeback.
+And if you read the newspapers and look at television ads, you'll see all kinds of great leasing deals.
 There are some that are under $200 a month.
 But I think you have to be the ideal person for this.
 So a business person might be a good person for a lease because they can write some of that off.
-The person who wants the newest, shiniest vehicle on the road is a good candidate.
-Someone who wants the latest technology - and that may include fuel efficiency because we're going to see massive improvements in fuel economy in the next few years, if you want to wait for that.
-You know, you need a car now but you want to get even a better fuel economy in the next car you buy - it's worth it to wait.
+The person who wants the newest, shiniest vehicle on the road, is a good candidate.
+Someone who wants the latest technology - and that may include fuel efficiency because we're going to see massive improvements in fuel economy, in the next few years.
+If you want to wait for that - you know, you need a car now; but you want to get even the better fuel economy, in the next car you buy; it's worth it to wait.

-MONTAGNE: And Michele, what about the best deals in terms of leasing?
+MONTAGNE: And Michelle, what about the best deals, in terms of leasing?

 KREBS: Well, we're seeing a couple areas where leasing is really strong.
-The midsize car segment, like the Toyota Camry and the Honda Accord, there's some really aggressive deals there because it's a very competitive market.
-And also on the technology side, things like the Chevrolet Volt and the electric Nissan Leaf have very good lease deals because the price tags are very hefty and people don't want to buy, especially since that's a new technology, and so the automakers are subsidizing and offering consumers very attractive leases on those high-tech cars.
+The midsize car segment - like the Toyota Camry and Honda Accord - there's some really aggressive deals there because it's a very competitive market.
+And also, on the technology side, things like the Chevrolet Volt and the electric Nissan Leaf have very good lease deals because the price tags are very hefty; and people don't want to buy, especially since that's a new technology.
+And so the automakers are subsidizing, and offering consumers very attractive leases on those high-tech cars.

-MONTAGNE: Michele Krebs is a senior analyst for the automotive information site, Edmunds.com.
+MONTAGNE: Michelle Krebs is a senior analyst for the automotive information site Edmunds.com.
 Thanks very much for joining us again.

 KREBS: Thank you for having me again.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.